EVRYSDI- risdiplam powder, for solution EVRYSDI- risdiplam tablet

 Wait for 10 minutes.
 You should have obtained a clear solution.

-If not, shake well again for another 15 seconds.
+If not, shake well again for another 15 seconds or until you have obtained a clear solution.

 Figure GFigure GStep 6